 The Who's Who Legal Awards identify one individual and one firm as outstanding in each of our featured practice areas.
-We also recognise the leading firms in over 53 countries and five US states.
+We also recognise the leading firms in over 53 countries and four US states.
 Finally, we select one firm to receive the accolade Who's Who Legal: Global Law Firm of the Year.

 It is not possible to buy entry into any Who's Who Legal publication